hashicorp/vault/website/source/docs/auth/aws.html.md

 backend and associated with various optional restricitons, such as the set of allowed policies and max TTLs on the generated tokens.
 Each role can be specified with the contraints that are to be met during the login.
-For example, currently the contraint that is supported is to bound against AMI ID.
-The roles with this bound can only be used to login by the instances that are running on the specified AMI.
+For example, currently the contraint that is supported is to bind against AMI ID.
+A role which is bound to a specific AMI, can only be used for login by those instances that are deployed on the same AMI.

 In many cases, an organization will use a "seed AMI" that is specialized after bootup by configuration management or similar processes.
 For this reason, an